All Episodes

 Strouds has the biggest shrimp you've ever seen.

-They fry them fried shrimp, biggest shrimp.
+They fry them, fried shrimp, biggest shrimp.

 I kid you not.

-Uh you'd think these things have been double or triple cloned.
+You'd think these things have been double or triple cloned.

-And so you're sitting there in the right smack damn the middle of the country, Kansas City, Missouri.
+And so you're sitting there in the right smack damn middle of the country, Kansas City, Missouri.

 How in the heck do the biggest shrimp in the world get there?

-And it's it's an economics question.
+And it's an economics question.

-It has it has very little to do with Stroud's purchasing philosophy, and it has more to do with the economics of the shrimpers, but I'll not go back into that.
+It has very little to do with Stroud's purchasing philosophy, and it has more to do with the economics of the shrimpers.

-You can think about it, we can talk about it another time.
+We can talk about it another time.

-Hey Rush, hope all's well with you.
+Hey, Rush, hope all's well with you.

 I don't know if you're aware of this or not.